Copy elision: Example

 A conforming compiler should therefore produce a program which prints "Hello World!" twice.
-In the current revision of the C++ standard (C++11), the issues have been addressed, essentially allowing both the copy from the named object to the exception object, and the copy into the object declared in the exception handler to be elided.
+In the C++11 revision of the C++ standard, the issues have been addressed, essentially allowing both the copy from the named object to the exception object, and the copy into the object declared in the exception handler to be elided.

 GCC provides the -fno-elide-constructors option to disable copy-elision.
 This option is useful to observe (or not observe) the effects of return value optimization or other optimizations where copies are elided.
 It is generally not recommended to disable this important optimization.

+C++17 Provides for "guaranteed copy elision", a prvalue is not materialized until needed, and then it is constructed directly into the storage of its final destination.

 Return value optimization

 In the context of the C++ programming language, return value optimization (RVO) is a compiler optimization that involves eliminating the temporary object created to hold a function's return value.
 RVO is allowed to change the observable behaviour of the resulting program by the C++ standard.

 Summary

 In general, the C++ standard allows a compiler to perform any optimization, provided the resulting executable exhibits the same observable behaviour as if (i.e. pretending) all the requirements of the standard have been fulfilled.
 This is commonly referred to as the "as-if rule".
 The term return value optimization refers to a special clause in the C++ standard that goes even further than the "as-if" rule: an implementation may omit a copy operation resulting from a return statement, even if the copy constructor has side effects.

 The following example demonstrates a scenario where the implementation may eliminate one or both of the copies being made, even if the copy constructor has a visible side effect (printing text).
-The first copy that may be eliminated is the one where a nameless temporary C could be copied into the function f's return value.
+The first copy that may be eliminated is the one where a nameless temporary MyStruct could be copied into the function f's return value.
 The second copy that may be eliminated is the copy of the temporary object returned by f to obj.